jnardiello/jnardiello.github.io/_posts/2014-01-20-presenting-tenzo-for-jekyll.md

 date:   2014-01-20 15:38:00
 ---

-Tenzo is a free minimal theme for Jekyll.
-As often happens, i started crafting it for my own purpose and then decided to add little extra-work and ship a ready-to-use package for your personal Jekyll installation.
-If you are curious to see it in action, well, you are already looking at it.
+[Tenzo](https://github.com/jnardiello/tenzo) is a free minimal theme for Jekyll (and my first open source project).
+I started crafting it for my own purpose and then decided to add little extra-work and ship a ready-to-use package for the public.
+If you are curious to see it in action, well, you are already doing so.
 It runs on my personal website.

-Tenzo has been crafted keeping in mind semplicity.
+Tenzo has been crafted keeping in mind *semplicity*.
 It's not fancy, it's not extra-packed with features.
-It is essential and wants to keep the focus on you and on your content.
+It is essential and wants to keep the focus on you and on content.

 ## Typography

-Tenzo is based on two fonts: 'Roboto' for headlines and 'Cambo' for paragraphs.
+[Tenzo](https://github.com/jnardiello/tenzo) is based on two fonts: 'Roboto' for headlines and 'Cambo' for paragraphs.
 It aims to be extra-clear and a pleasure to read.
+All fonts are completely free, imported via Google fonts.

 ## Mobile first